englercj/node-esl/README.md

     <dd>FSW has notified the library it will be disconnected</dd>

     <dt><code>esl::raw::CONTENT_TYPE(evt {esl.Event})</code></dt>
-    <dd>Any Content-Type not parsed by the library is emmited on this channel, where <Content-Type> is the Event's Content-Type header value</dd>
+    <dd>Any Content-Type not parsed by the library is emmited on this channel, where CONTENT_TYPE is the Event's Content-Type header value</dd>
 </dl>

 ### Library API